-This is “Just Can’t Jump It,” a feature where we examine shows that launched in 2006 or later and whether they “jumped the shark.”
+This is “Just Can’t Jump It,” a feature where we examine shows and whether they “jumped the shark.”
 Jumped the shark means that the show had a specific point in time where, in retrospect, you realize that show was going downhill from there.
 Not every show DOES jump the shark.
 Some shows just remain good all the way through.
 And some shows are terrible all the way through.
 What we’re looking for are moments where a show that you otherwise enjoyed hit a point where it took a noticeable nose dive after that time and if so, what moment was that?
 Note that sometimes, shows recover from jumping the shark, but that initial moment still counts as “jumping the shark.”

-The great Jon Hein had a website devoted to this topic, but he sold it off in 2006 and after being maintained for a couple of years it was then merged into TV Guide in 2009, so I figured it’d be fun to look at shows that launched after the sale and see what we all think about whether they jumped the shark and, if so, when did it happen?
+The great Jon Hein had a website devoted to this topic, but he sold it off in 2006 and after being maintained for a couple of years it was then merged into TV Guide in 2009, so I figured we needed to have a current archive to see what we all think about whether shows jumped the shark and, if so, when did it happen?

 As people vote on each show, I’ll post the shows here, along with a link to the original post (and the discussion) as well as the current answer (if people add more answers in the future, I’ll adjust each one accordingly.
 I’m also including responses from Twitter and Facebook).

 The list will be in alphabetical order, with the show’s name and then the answer (Either “Never Jumped,” “Jumped From Day 1” or a specific point in time) as well as the runner-up answer.

 All in the Family – When Mike and Gloria left the series (Runner-up: When Mike and Gloria moved out)

 Brothers & Sisters – When Emily Van Camp’s character turned out to NOT be one of the siblings (Runner-up: When Rob Lowe’s character was killed off)

 Castle – Never jumped (Runner-up: End of Season 5)